microsounds/atelier/readme.md

 2. Scripts and symlinks in `~/.local/bin`
 	* Some are shell functions posing as scripts so they'll work in `dmenu` and external scripts.
 3. `/usr/bin` system executables

-## `startx`
-Invoking `startx` will pass hardware-specific `xorg.conf` files to the X server, to enable hardware compositing on supported hardware and eliminate screen tearing.

-Xorg's security model forbids non-root users from passing arbitrary config files to the X server unless they are located in one of several "blessed" directories.
-Post-install scripts will create symlink `/etc/X11/$(id -u)-override` that points to `~/.config/xorg` to override this behavior.

 ## `cd`
 * The contents of `$OLDPWD` is preserved between sessions.